paperlands/paperlands.github.io/_pages/teachers.md

 <section class="mb-8 mt-36 lg:mx-60">
 <h2 class="my-8 text-3xl font-bold lg:text-4xl">From 1st Principles</h2>

-We are designing our lessons around concepts learned in school, but from a 1st principles perspective.<br>
+We are designing our lessons around concepts learned in school, but from a <strong class="text-orange-600">1st principles</strong> perspective.<br>
 <br>

-From discovering how the formula for "exterior angle of polygon" is created,<br>
+From uncovering where the "sum of exterior angles" in polygons in <strong class="text-orange-600">geometry</strong> comes from,<br>
-to rediscovering "calculus" from a geometric perspective by creating the unit circle,<br>
+to rediscovering <strong class="text-orange-600">calculus</strong> from a geometric perspective by creating the unit circle,<br>
-to using "algebra" and "abstraction" to create faces with their friends.<br>
+to using <strong class="text-orange-600">algebra</strong> and <strong class="text-orange-600">abstraction</strong> to create faces with their friends.<br>
 <br>

-The world of computation is very rich and we have only just scratched the surface!
+The world of computation and mathematics is very deep and we have only just scratched the surface!
 </section>
 <div class="grid grid-cols-1 gap-4 sm:grid-cols-2">
     <div class="hidden sm:grid sm:gap-4">